-- VI.1.1.(a) Be responsible for overseeing group funding requests, travel grant applications, and the related correspondences. - VI.1.1.(b) Be responsible for coordinating with the Co-Chairs, Secretary, and Treasurer in the administration of the GRO and its electronic communications. - VI.1.1.(c) Be paid for no more than 75 hours per academic year. - VI.1.1.(d) Serve as Chair for the Travel Grant Committee, should one be formed.
+- V.1.1.(a) Be responsible for overseeing group funding requests, conference grant applications, and the related correspondences. - V.1.1.(b) Be responsible for coordinating with the Co-Chairs, Secretary, and Treasurer in the administration of the GRO and its electronic communications. - V.1.1.(c) Receive a fellowship for up to and no more than \$490.00 per term (summer-fall, spring). - V.1.1.(d) Serve as Chair for the Conference Grant Committee, should one be formed.

-Section VI.1.2.
+Section V.1.2.
 The Social Chairs (2)